 - Automation – a great deal of the work in a DevOps team is automating repeatable tasks or at least it should be.
 Having this lane on your Kanban board is a way to say “Yes, we understand automation, we give it a special place on our Kanban board, and we want to measure how many jobs we automate and how much time it takes”.

 - Operations – this is where support tickets come in or where you put some administrative tasks like meetings, phone calls, etc. Try to keep this lane as empty as possible, it will give room for automation or strategic projects.

-Benefits of Using Kanban in the DevOps World
+What Are the Top 3 Benefits of Using Kanban in the DevOps World?

 When a DevOps (or any other) team works on a dozen of important projects and literally hundreds of smaller items, it is very easy for some things to get stuck and submerge into oblivion.
 Since Kanban preaches “once started, must be completed” type of attitude, it becomes obvious when a certain thing does not progress.
 This allows the team members to identify it as an issue and work together towards completion by which you get both flow and team communication improved.

 What Are the 3 Myths About Kanban Used in DevOps?